Category: Text Links

 Should SEO Agencies Advertise With AdWords

 When you come across a SEO agency, their main motto is, “We’ll get you listed naturally in the search engine results.”
-The goal is to eliminate the need for PPC because you’ll be listed in the natural results.
+According to www.spamzilla.io, the goal is to eliminate the need for PPC because you’ll be listed in the natural results.
 That is even the motto in our niche market.
 The idea is you get search engines to read your site, then your site will be listed well for your target keywords.
 Plain and simple, right?

 If that is the case, wouldn’t it make sense that the SEO company you find ranks well for their own keywords and do not have to attract people by using AdWords?
+You can browse around these guys to find a reputable SEO agency for your job.
 Should it make more of an impact to the customer if that company doesn’t spend a dime on AdWords and only gets their customers by way of natural search traffic or through non-search related advertising?

 I think it is quite humorous when I see SEO or SEM companies that don’t rank well for a single keyword in their own industry, but they tell potential customers that they can do it for them.
+While this maybe true of reputable SEO companies like Home Service Direct, it’s not necessary that the same tactic employed by them works for other companies.
 You could definitely point the finger towards the fact customers aren’t hip enough to do the research on SEO companies before they spend a dime with them, however, I know of situations first hand where people in our industry put certain companies in a high regard even though they are nowhere to be found when it comes to natural search.